Login to Complete an Application or to Access Judging Panel

 A: Yes, unless you are your own client.
 In this case, please make sure to remove your name from all imagery.

-As a reminder, please refrain from including the client name in the project narrative, portfolio, and common application.
+As a reminder, please refrain from including the client name in the project narrative, impact statement, and portfolio

 Q: How do I choose which images to submit?